 Honors courses must be declared within the first 2 weeks of the semester, there are different steps that need to be taken in order to declare an honors course.
 You must take the proper paper work to your professor and the department chair.
 You need their permission in order to make that specific course honors.
 After the paper work has been filled out you must bring it to us so we can approve of it and send it out to registrar so they can make the changes official.
 Remember that all of this needs to be done within the first 2 weeks of the semester, every department has their deadlines that need to be met, do not wait until last minute to have this done.

-We require that you take 3 honors courses overall, not every semester, so you are able to space them out how ever you prefer, we do not suggest you take all 3 in one semester.
+We require that you take 3 Honors courses overall with B or better grade for each course, not every semester, so you are able to space them out how ever you prefer, we do not suggest you take all 3 in one semester.
 Do not risk getting a bad grade and lowering your GPA.

 The professor should be a full time faculty member, however students are encouraged to consult Honors program if there's a special circumstance.

 The terms of the contract:

 The honors student is expected to do in addition to the regular coursework (as outlined in the syllabus for the course).
 Please keep in mind that this work should give the student the opportunity to study, in depth, a topic related to the course material.
 It is suggested that the additional work constitute approximately 2-3 hours of extra work per week (for example: journal reading, writing a proposal, studying extra book, etc)